OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 a self-addressed stamped postcard with your submission.

-Films selected for screening will be notified no later than September 1, 2014.
+Films selected for screening will be notified by September 7, 2015.

 Shipping (accepted films):